madetech/handbook/roles/mid_business_analyst.md

 - Using business analysis principles and tools to define requirements and processes that align with project goals
 - Carrying out research and identifying risks
 - Documenting detailed requirements, functional and non-functional, that can be fed back to the relevant collaborators
-- Being an active part of the digital service delivery team to assist the team's successful project delivery
+- Collaborating as part of a digital service delivery team to assist the team's successful project delivery

 ## In the application process the following skills will be assessed but if you don’t have everything on this list, please still apply